mapanet/NSE/docs/01_Import_AMAI.md

 ## 3 We need to edit Excel file fix:

+This the process to clean Excel file to have a importable CSV just so you know

 - Get rid of columns we don't need "TAMAÑO_DE_LOCALIDAD"
 - We need to standarize headers as file has merged cells in headers:
   - TOTAL DE VIVIENDAS POR NIVEL SOCIOECONÓMICO